david-bogdan-r/ARTEMIS/README.md

     rres=STRING, qres=STRING [DEFAULT: rres="#1",qres="#1"]
         The specification of the input reference (rres) and query (qres) structures.
-Only the specified residues will considered as part of the structure and all the other residues will be ignored.
+Only the specified residues will be considered as part of the structure and all the other residues will be ignored.
         See the format description at the end of the OPTIONS section.